tteofili/samplett/looseen/readme.md

 playing with Lucene stuff

-## Aug 5th 2015 - Evaluation of Lucene Classifiers using Italian Wikipedia dump
+## Evaluation of Lucene Classifiers using Italian Wikipedia dump

 ### NB with default similarity
 #### training set evaluation